Heritage tourism in Alsace, part II

 The “priority to the right” rule on the roads of France is complicated and misunderstood by many.
 In this article, we’ll try and explain some of the principles and “don’t forget” to help you whilst you are driving on the left-hand side of the French roads.

-The most simple tip to remember and use is :
+The simplest tip to remember and use is :

 This can also result in a fine of 135 €, a loss of 4 points, and 3 3-year suspension of your licence.
 Like it or not, the rule does make drivers slow down at any junction.